-ERDINGTON ABBEY ERDINGTON STATION ERDINGTON LEISURE CENTRE ST BARNABUS CHURCH urban centres framework Northfield is one of the larger centres in the City and serves a wide area of south-west Birmingham.
+Northfield is one of the larger centres in the city and serves a wide area of south-west Birmingham.
 It supports over 200 shops, including local and household names and two supermarkets.
 The centre is also home to businesses in the financial, leisure, administration and service sectors, and health and community uses.

-Most shops and businesses front Bristol Road South, which runs for 1.1km through the centre and offers a pedestrian-friendly high street environment.
+Most shops and businesses front Bristol Road South, which runs for 1.1km through the centre and offers a pedestrian-friendly High Street environment as well as accessible car parking.
 Northfield Shopping Centre, towards the northern end of the centre, is home to a large number of shops, including many national retailers.
 Supermarkets are located in the south of the centre.

-Historic buildings include the striking Black Horse pub (Grade II listed building), which marks the southern gateway to the centre and listed cottages on Bell Lane in the north.
+Historic buildings include the striking Black Horse public house (Grade II listed building), which marks the southern gateway to the centre, and listed cottages on Bell Lane in the north.
 There are a number of attractive older buildings along the Bristol Road South, some of which would benefit from refurbishment.